andrews1022/web-development-course-list/README.md

 # Web Development In 2020 - A Practical Guide Courses
 It's that time of year again, and Brad Traversy has released his Web Development roadmap for the upcoming year.
 It is a fantastic resource that I know we are all thankful for.
 And being a web developer has never been better, and as shown in the video there are a **TON** of technologies at our disposal!
 But, that can also be rather intimidating for newcomers.
 So I have comprised a list below of the top Udemy courses for each slide as well for other resources as much as possible.
-They will be listed just in alphabetical order for simplicity.
-From there, it really is up to you what you want to learn.
+They will be listed in alphabetical order for simplicity's sake.

 And as Brad mentions in the video, you certainly **DO NOT** need to learn everything here.
 He is just providing you with the options of what you *CAN* learn (and somethings you *SHOULD* learn - such as HTML, CSS, and JavaScript), and he explains what these technologies are.
+So, it really is up to you what you want to learn.

 **Watch the [video here](https://www.youtube.com/watch?v=0pThnRneDjw).**